 That first playground get-together was a year ago.
 Since then, the group has attracted roughly 700 followers across social media channels and its email list, with one-third of them in Philly and the remaining Climate Dads in 20 cities around the U.S. Now, as Climate Dads prepares to celebrate its one-year anniversary this Father’s Day, it’s doing so provocatively.

-“We call it guerilla climate change education, where we are covertly going around in the Philly neighborhoods that are most likely to be impacted by sea level rise, and placing stickers that say this spot where you are standing may be underwater one day if we do nothing to address climate change,” Block explains.
+“We call it guerrilla climate change education, where we are covertly going around in the Philly neighborhoods that are most likely to be impacted by sea level rise, and placing stickers that say this spot where you are standing may be underwater one day if we do nothing to address climate change,” Block explains.
 The stickers come courtesy of This Place Will Be Water, a campaign that tracks how, by the year 2100, if humans do nothing to change the course of climate change and global temps increase by so much as two degrees celsius, sea level change could be catastrophic.
-Over the last week, you may have seen their stickers around Society Hill, Port Richmond, Logan Circle—or on Instagram, where they’re documenting their efforts.
+Over the last week, you may have seen their stickers around Society Hill, Port Richmond, Logan Circle — or on Instagram, where they’re documenting their efforts.

-“When folks think about sea level rise, they do think about the Jersey Shore,” Block acknowledges.
+“When folks think about sea level rise, they do think about the Jersey shore,” Block acknowledges.
 “And maybe they know that Margate just invested millions of dollars into some new dunes and they realize that it’s a problem there.
 But when they’re at a show at Johnny Brenda’s, will they ever think that this is a spot that could be flooded?
 Probably not.”

 Now maybe they will.